koka-lang/koka/readme.md

   much improved effect operations, updated isocline for the interactive environment.
 - `v2.2.1`, 2021-09-05: improved optimization, initial parallel tasks, binary-trees benchmark, still slightly slower effect handling, upgrade isocline, fix minor bugs.
-- `v2.2.0`, 2021-08-26: improved case-of-known simpification (by Rashika B), improve cross-module specialization (by Steven Fontanella), initial borrowing annotations and improved reuse analysis (by Anton Lorenzen), improved line editing in the interactive environment, improved inlining.
+- `v2.2.0`, 2021-08-26: improved case-of-known simpification (by Rakshika B), improve cross-module specialization (by Steven Fontanella), initial borrowing annotations and improved reuse analysis (by Anton Lorenzen), improved line editing in the interactive environment, improved inlining.
 Note: due to the new inline phases, effect handling may currently be a tad slower in this release but will be improved for the next release.